-Whistleblower, Qui Tam & False Claims Act Practice Group has
+Whistleblower, Qui Tam & False Claims Act Practice

-represented whistleblowers in matters involving healthcare fraud,
+Group has represented whistleblowers in matters involving

-protect you every step of the way.
+we will protect you every step of the way.

 Do you need a Whistleblower Lawyer or want to know more

-information about Qui Tam Law and your rights under the
+information about Qui Tam Law and your rights

-False Claims Act?
+under the False Claims Act?

 There are three easy ways to contact our firm: